-The Public Notice of the draft renewal permit was published in The Tremonton Leader-Garland Times at the beginning of the public comment period.
+The Public Noticed of the draft permit was published in the San Pete Messenger.

 During the public comment period provided under R317-8-6.5, any interested person may submit written comments on the draft permit and may request a public hearing, if no hearing has already been scheduled.
 A request for a public hearing shall be in writing and shall state the nature of the issues proposed to be raised in the hearing.
 All comments will be considered in making the final decision and shall be answered as provided in R317-8-6.12.